dram1964/cloudarchitect/docs/python/pandas/pandas.md

 ## Aggregate Functions

-Pandas provides access to aggregate functions that can be applied to one or more
+Pandas provides access to aggregate methods that can be applied to one or more
 columns:

 ```python